ansible/ansible/docs/docsite/rst/user_guide/windows_faq.rst

 * Use ``win_psexec`` to run a command on the host.
 PSExec does not use WinRM and so will bypass any of the restrictions.

-* To access network resources without any of these workarounds, an authentication option that supports credential delegation can be used.
-Both CredSSP and Kerberos with credential delegation enabled can support this.
+* To access network resources without any of these workarounds, you can use CredSSP or Kerberos with credential delegation enabled.

 See :ref:`become` more info on how to use become.
 The limitations section at :ref:`windows_winrm` has more details around WinRM limitations.